 - Floor: R-30 to R-38 (depending on your home’s climate zone)

 - Basement and basement wall: R-15; R-19 if more than ½ the insulation is located on the interior surface of the basement wall

-- Air sealing must be completed prior to adding insulation, unless you are already at or below 0.35 Natural Air Changes per Hour (NACH)
+- *Air sealing must be completed prior to insulating, unless you are already at or below 0.35 Natural Air Changes per Hour (NACH)